Eleee28/Introduction-to-DevOps/labs/lab3/README.md

 The aim of this lab is to wite a Vagrantfile that will automatically set up a VM that will serve a web app.
 You will see that this DevOps-centric approach to provisioning and deploying a VM is significantly easier than doing it manually, as you would have done previously.

 ## Setting up Vagrant
 For this lab, we will be making use of [Debian](https://www.debian.org/), the Linux distribution that Ubuntu is derived from.
 We'll sidestep the complexity of the install process by getting Vagrant to install it for us.
-First, make sure you have [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://developer.hashicorp.com/vagrant/install) intalled on you machine, and then you should be abe to get a working Debian Linux VM running on VirtualBox within a couple of minutes by running:
+First, make sure you have [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://developer.hashicorp.com/vagrant/install) installed on you machine, and then you should be abe to get a working Debian Linux VM running on VirtualBox within a couple of minutes by running:
 ~~~ bash
 mkdir debian_vm
 cd debian_vm